 The Declaration of Helsinki is a central guideline for research ethics adopted by the World Medical Association (WMA) in 1964.
 The Declaration contains ethical principles for doctors and other participants in medical research.
 The Declaration of Helsinki is not legally binding, but has had major impact on national legislation.

-Research on living or deceased persons, on biological material from humans, or research that involves handling sensitive personal data or data on breaches of the law must be reviewed and approved by a regional ethical review board.
+Research on living or deceased persons, on biological material from humans, or research that involves handling sensitive personal data or data on breaches of the law must be reviewed and approved by Ethical Review Authority.
 Ethical review is regulated in the Act (2003:460) concerning the Ethical Review of Research Involving Humans and is concerned primarily with striking a balance between societal benefit and the study participants’ health, safety and right to personal integrity.
 The requirement for an ethical review applies even if the study participant has given express consent to the use and handling of the data.

 The General Data Protection Regulation regulates if and how researchers may handle personal data in their research.
 An important part of integrity protection in conjunction with research is that the persons on whom the research is carried out are entitled to get information that and how their personal is used, for example who is responsible for the handling of personal data, for what purpose the data is handled, and for how long the data will be saved.